National Book Award Winner

 Historical Context & Significance

-Oates wrote the book based on the real-life experiences of one of her students, merging fiction with the raw social history of urban America.
+Oates wrote the book based on the real experiences of one of her students, merging fiction with the raw social history of urban America.